sullivg2/sullivg2.github.io/advisory.md

 I was brought on to help the founder of FaastRuby, a serverless software development platform startup create the go-to-market strategy via an open core and SaaS model.
 I spent 6 months helping out in many aspects of the project including marketing, business development, fundraising, and product development.

-On October 1, 2019, it was [announced](https://faastruby.io/) that faastRuby would be come an internal project at [Shopify](https://engineering.shopify.com/).
+On October 1, 2019, it was [announced](https://faastruby.io/) that faastRuby would become an internal project at [Shopify](https://engineering.shopify.com/).

 ### [Meridian DLT](https://meridiandlt.com/)